Simplified GST Returns

-How do simplified returns work for small taxpayers?
+How do new returns work for small taxpayers?

 Small taxpayers (those who have a turnover of under Rs.
 5 crore) can file any one of the following returns: quarterly returns, Sahaj, or Sugam.
 Sahaj is used only for B2C outward supplies, and Sugam is used for both B2B and B2C outward supplies.
 Small taxpayers may choose between filing quarterly returns with monthly tax payments, or filing monthly returns like other taxpayers.

 Small taxpayers use a payment declaration form to pay their taxes.
 The payment declaration form includes self-assessed liability and self-declared ITC.
 This simplification lowers the compliance cost for small taxpayers, since the payment declaration form is not exactly a return and negligible errors on it will not lead to any legal issues.